 Rejuvenate at Terme di Sirmione

 At Terme di Sirmione, guests can recharge their batteries and reinvigorate in the sulphurous thermal waters at the Aquaria wellness spa.
 The permanent temperature of the water is around 36 degrees.
 You can peruse indoor and outdoor pools, steam, sauna, Finnish sauna, and multi-sensory showers and relaxation areas as well as a range of wellness treatments, all with spectacular views over Lake Garda.
+This is definitely one of the best things to do in Lake Garda to feel like a proper holiday.

 - You can either walk to Villa Romana through the town (over a km.) or take a train midway from Terme, the thermal spa.